Aretha Franklin: 1952–1960: Beginnings

 Just after her mother's death, Franklin began singing solos at New Bethel Baptist Church, debuting with the hymn "Jesus, Be a Fence Around Me".
 When Franklin was 12, her father began managing her; he would take her on the road with him, during his "gospel caravan" tours for her to perform in various churches.
 He also helped her sign her first recording deal with J.V.B.
 Records.
 Franklin was featured on vocals and piano.
 In 1956, J.V.B. released Franklin's first single, "Never Grow Old", backed with "You Grow Closer".
 "Precious Lord (Part One)" backed with "Precious Lord (Part Two)" followed in 1959.
 These four tracks, with the addition of "There Is a Fountain Filled with Blood", were released on side one of the 1956 album, Spirituals.
 This was reissued by Battle Records in 1962, under the same title.
 In 1965, Checker Records released Songs of Faith, featuring the five tracks from the 1956 Spirituals album, with the addition of four previously unreleased recordings.
 Aretha was only 14 when Songs of Faith was recorded.

 During this time, Franklin would occasionally travel with the Soul Stirrers.
 As a young gospel singer, Franklin spent summers on the gospel circuit in Chicago and stayed with Mavis Staples's family.

 According to music producer Quincy Jones, while Franklin was still young, Dinah Washington let him know that "Aretha was the 'next one.
 Franklin and her father traveled to California, where she met singer Sam Cooke.
+Other influences in her youth included Marvin Gaye, as well as Ray Charles and Cooke, "two of Franklin's greatest influences".
+Also important was James Cleveland, known as the King of Gospel music, "who helped to focus her early career as a gospel singer"; Cleveland had been recruited by her father as a pianist for the Southern California Community Choir.
 At the age of 16, Franklin went on tour with Dr. Martin Luther King Jr., and she would ultimately sing at his funeral in 1968.
-Other influences in her youth included Marvin Gaye, as well as Ray Charles and Sam Cooke, "two of Franklin's greatest influences".
-Also important was James Cleveland, known as the King of Gospel music, "who helped to focus her early career as a gospel singer"; Cleveland had been recruited by her father as a pianist for the Southern California Community Choir.